 Decades of space- and ground-based observations have documented Earth’s surface temperature rising at a rapidly accelerating rate.
 The oceans help to stabilize our climate by absorbing over 90% of the heat trapped on the planet by excess greenhouse gases, like carbon dioxide, that have been emitted into the atmosphere since the start of the Industrial Revolution.

 As the oceans warm, they expand, increasing the volume of water; the trapped heat also melts ice sheets and glaciers, contributing further to sea level rise.
 The rate at which it is rising has accelerated over the past 25 years and is expected to continue accelerating in years to come.

-Sentinel-6/Jason-CS will measure down to the millimeter how much global sea level rises during the 2020s and how fast that rise accelerates.
+Sentinel-6/Jason-CS will measure down to the millimeter how much the global sea level rises during the 2020s and how fast that rise accelerates.
 As the rate increases, humans will need to adapt to the effects of rising seas — including flooding, coastal erosion, hazards from storms, and negative impacts on marine life.